-Data from the 13 years of monitoring were analyzed to evaluate any trends in relative abundance of pooled species guilds over time and statistical comparisons were made between areas.
+Data from the 14 years of monitoring were analyzed to evaluate trends in relative abundance of pooled species guilds over time and statistical comparisons were made between areas.
 Pooled species guilds were categorized based predominately on nesting habitat and included canopy, cavity, dense shrub, edge, ground shrub, mid-story, open, and water birds.
 Migrants were also documented but were not included in statistical analysis.
 The table in Appendix B shows the groupings of individual bird species into guilds for analysis purposes as well as scientific names and codes of the bird species.
+This table serves as a reference for scientific names throughout the report.